gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 verification succeeds, sends secrets back to the client (e.g. the master key for encrypted files in `secret_prov_pf` example).

-There are two versions of each server: the EPID one and the DCAP one.
-Each of them links against the corresponding EPID/DCAP secret-provisioning library at build time.
+There are three versions of each server: EPID, DCAP and MAA.
+Each of them links against the corresponding EPID/DCAP/MAA secret-provisioning library at build time.

 Because this example builds and uses debug SGX enclaves (`sgx.debug` is set to `true`), we use environment variable `RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE=1`.
 Note that in production environments, you must *not* use this option!

 Moreover, we set `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE=1`, to allow performing the tests when some of Intel's security advisories haven't been addressed (for example, when the microcode or architectural enclaves aren't fully up-to-date).
 As the name of this setting suggests, this is not secure and likewise should not be used in production.
+Note that this setting is irrelevant for the MAA attestation scheme because MAA always expects enclave TCB to be up-to-date.

 ## Secret Provisioning clients